Low Energy Neutrinos in Milky Way and Cloud-9

 Low-energy galactic neutrinos gravitationally bound to the galaxy are nearly ghost-like particles.
 Their interactions with matter are practically undetectable due to their extremely low energies, small masses $m\leq0.4 eV/c^2$ \cite{KATRIN2025}, and the very short range of the weak interaction, approximately $10^{-18}m$.
 In fact, there could be as many—or even more—antineutrinos of comparable energy, and they would remain equally undetectable.
 Neutrino–antineutrino pairs experience mutual attraction and can annihilate only into photons; however, the cross section for this process is extremely small \cite{degraaf1966}.
 As a result, very low-energy neutrinos and antineutrinos would remain in equilibrium.
 It is therefore conceivable that a sufficiently large population of antineutrinos could exist to restore particle–antiparticle symmetry in the universe.
 Nevertheless, using the Vlasov equation, Tremaine and Gunn showed that massive galactic halos cannot be composed of stable neutral leptons with masses below $1 MeV/c^2$ \cite{tremaine1979}.

 Despite this constraint, recent developments concerning the role of virtual particles in particle interactions motivate a reassessment of light neutrinos as potential dark-matter candidates.
-In particular, Flores \cite{flores_qed} argues that when virtual particles are absent—for whatever reason—no interactions of any kind can occur.
-In such a regime, particles are bound only by conservation laws.
-Moreover, in the absence of virtual particles, particles cannot even follow the prescriptions of their associated wavefunctions and instead behave as free classical objects.
+In particular, Flores \cite{flores_qed} argues that when virtual particles are absent—for whatever reason—no physical interaction can occur.
+Moreover, without virtual particles, particles cannot follow the prescriptions of their associated wavefunctions and instead behave as free classical objects bound only by conservation laws.
+This is also the case for Fermi pressure, which arises from the symmetry properties of the wavefunction.
+Fermi pressure is a physical effect that can be of significant magnitude and therefore requires energy and momentum exchange among identical fermions—exchanges that must be mediated by virtual particles.
+We therefore conclude that, in the absence of virtual particles, Fermi pressure cannot arise.

 In quantum field theory, interactions between particles are mediated by the exchange of virtual particles \cite{bjorken1964}.
 Virtual particles exhibit unusual properties: they cannot be isolated, and they exist only for extremely short times.
 A key characteristic of a virtual particle is the interaction range it mediates.
 For example, the interaction range of a virtual photon or virtual graviton is, in principle, infinite, whereas the range associated with a virtual massive vector boson is on the order of $10^{-18}$ meters.
 Applying these considerations to neutrinos leads to two distinct possibilities, depending on the nature of gravity.
 If gravity is a quantum interaction, virtual gravitons exist and neutrinos experience a long-range interaction mediated by them.
 If, instead, gravity is purely a manifestation of spacetime curvature, as described by general relativity, neutrinos interact only through the weak force, whose extremely short range renders low-energy neutrinos effectively collisionless.
 In this case, low-energy galactic neutrinos would behave as a classical gas.